AdobeDocs/experience-manager-65-lts.en/help/sites-developing/i18n-translator.md

 Use the translator tool to manage English strings and their translations.
 The dictionaries are created in the repository, for example, /apps/myproject/i18n.

 The Translator tool and the dictionaries that you manage are for presenting component UI in different languages.
-If you want to translate page or user generated content, see [Translating Content for Multilingual Sites](/help/sites-administering/translation.md) and [Translation of User Generated Content](/help/communities/translate-ugc.md).
+If you want to translate page or user generated content, see [Translating Content for Multilingual Sites](/help/sites-administering/translation.md).

 >[!CAUTION]
 >